Options

 The append

-attribute, if present, indicates that the option allows appending elements to its value when specified multiple times on the command line.
+attribute, if present, indicates that the option allows appending elements to its value when supplied multiple times.
 Any duplicates are removed after appendage, if enabled.

 Element count limit